W. Gessmann GmbH

 Discontinuation of WERKBLiQ

-In light of these developments, the team stopped the implementation and began to look for alternatives – until they finally came across the remberg XRM software.
-The decision to replace WERKBLiQ with remberg XRM was made quickly in order to ensure a reliable and advanced software solution that meets Gessmann's high standards.
+In light of these developments, the team stopped the implementation and began to look for alternatives – until they finally came across the remberg Asset Platform.
+The decision to replace WERKBLiQ with remberg was made quickly in order to ensure a reliable and advanced software solution that meets Gessmann's high standards.

 Faber and his team also had to get used to the more extensive software.
-Faber explains further: "The range of functions of remberg XRM is much greater and the XRM logic is different from WERKBLiQ, which was a fairly straightforward tool.
+Faber explains further: "The range of functions of the remberg Asset Platform is much greater and the logic is different from WERKBLiQ, which was a fairly straightforward tool.
 That's why I had to write step-by-step instructions for my colleagues.
 But then everyone quickly understood it."
 Faber was able to clarify other minor points during the changeover directly with his contact person from the Customer Success Team.
-"Ultimately, switching to remberg XRM was the right decision for us," Faber continues.
+"Ultimately, switching to remberg was the right decision for us," Faber continues.

 360° Überblick